dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/application-startup-time.md

  Use the <xref:System.Resources.NeutralResourcesLanguageAttribute> to specify the neutral culture for the <xref:System.Resources.ResourceManager>.
 This approach avoids unsuccessful assembly lookups.

-## Use the BinaryFormatter Class for Serialization
+## Use XML Serializer Generator

- If you must use serialization, use the <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> class instead of the <xref:System.Xml.Serialization.XmlSerializer> class.
-The <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> class is implemented in the Base Class Library (BCL) in the mscorlib.dll assembly.
-The <xref:System.Xml.Serialization.XmlSerializer> is implemented in the System.Xml.dll assembly, which might be an additional DLL to load.

- If you must use the <xref:System.Xml.Serialization.XmlSerializer> class, you can achieve better performance if you pre-generate the serialization assembly.
+ If you use the <xref:System.Xml.Serialization.XmlSerializer> class, you can achieve better performance if you pregenerate the serialization assembly using the [XML Serializer Generator tool (Sgen.exe)](/dotnet/standard/serialization/xml-serializer-generator-tool-sgen-exe).

 ## Configure ClickOnce to Check for Updates After Startup